Keith-S-Thompson/fizzbuzz-c/README.md

 is redirected to a seekable file; it dies with an error message if stdout is sent to a terminal.
 Another works only on implementations that support [Pthreads](http://en.wikipedia.org/wiki/Pthreads).
-(The 2011 ISO C standard adds threads as an optional feature;
+(The 2011 ISO C standard adds threads as an optional feature.)
-I haven't yet written a version that takes advantage of that.)
 Yet another depends on undefined behavior and a certain amount of blind luck.